Immunizations: Bringing Newcomer Children Up-to-date

 STEP 2: Which immunizations does this child need?

-Keep in mind that children immunized under the EPI Plus schedule are not fully immunized in accordance with the routine childhood schedule recommended by Canada’s National Advisory Committee on Immunizations (NACI).
+Keep in mind that children immunized according to the WHO recommendations for routine immunizations are not fully immunized in accordance with the routine childhood schedule recommended by Canada’s National Advisory Committee on Immunizations (NACI).

 Notable differences between the NACI schedule and the WHO schedule:

-- Bacillus Calmette-Guérin (BCG) vaccine for protection against tuberculosis (TB) is recommended at birth in the WHO schedule.
-This vaccine is not routinely given in Canada, except to children living in very specific geographic areas (e.g., some Aboriginal communities).
+- Bacillus Calmette-Guérin (BCG) vaccine for protection against tuberculosis (TB) is recommended as soon as possible after birth in the WHO schedule.
+This vaccine is not routinely given in Canada, except in Nunavut.

-- The measles vaccine is often given as a single, monovalent vaccine (i.e., no mumps and rubella components) in the WHO schedule and is administered at 9 to 12 months of age.1,4 In Canada, the first dose of a combination measles, mumps, rubella +/- varicella (MMR or MMRV) vaccine is given at 12 to 15 months of age, with a booster at 18 months or anytime later, though typically before school entry.
-Doses given before a child is 12 months of age are generally not considered ‘countable’ and should be followed up with 2 doses after 12 months of age.
+- The measles vaccine is often given as a single, monovalent vaccine (i.e., no mumps and rubella components) in the WHO schedule and is administered at 9 to 12 months of age.1,4 In Canada, the first dose of a combination measles, mumps, rubella +/- varicella (MMR or MMRV) vaccine is given at 12 to 15 months of age, with a booster at 18 months or later, most often between ages 4-6 years.
+Doses given before a child is 12 months of age are not considered ‘countable’ and should be followed up with 2 doses at least 4 weeks apart after 12 months of age.

-- Oral polio vaccine is used in many African and Asian countries, while inactivated polio vaccine is used in Canada.4 These doses of oral polio vaccine are considered countable as long as all the criteria listed above are met.
+- Oral polio vaccine and inactivated polio vaccine is used in many African and Asian countries, while only inactivated polio vaccine is used in Canada.4 Doses of oral polio vaccine are considered countable as long as all the criteria listed above are met.

-- Rotavirus, meningococcal, Haemophilus influenzae type b, pneumococcal, hepatitis A, and varicella vaccines are not routinely given by public health systems in most developing countries,1,4 but may be available for those able to pay for them.
-While schedules vary in Canada depending on location, all these vaccines except for hepatitis A are routinely given in most provinces or territories.
+- Rotavirus, mumps, meningococcal, Haemophilus influenzae type b, pneumococcal, hepatitis A, and varicella vaccines are not routinely given by public health systems in most resource-limited settings,1,4 but may be available for those able to pay for them.
+While vaccination schedules vary in Canada depending on province or territory, all of these vaccines, with the exception of hepatitis A, are part of the routine provincial and territorial schedules.
+Hepatitis A vaccine is part of the routine vaccination schedule in Quebec only.

 When immunization records are unreliable or unavailable

-When a child’s vaccine record is unreliable or unavailable, vaccines should be provided as if the child were non-immunized, as a general rule.1 If a child receives an immunization that was received previously (“re-immunization”), it is usually safe, though there is increased risk of a local reaction with some vaccines.
-While serological tests may be available for diphtheria, tetanus, hepatitis A, measles, mumps, rubella, varicella and hepatitis B, they are not sufficiently comprehensive (e.g., polio is not available), cost-effective or time-sensitive to be practical in most cases.1 Furthermore, false positive results can occur for mumps (i.e., the child is seropositive but not protected), and false negative results can occur if varicella or hepatitis A vaccine immunity is vaccine-derived.
+As a general rule, when a child’s vaccine record is unreliable or unavailable, vaccines should be provided as if the child were un-immunized.1 If a child receives an immunization that was received previously (“re-immunization”), it is usually safe, though there is increased risk of a local reaction with some vaccines.
+While serological tests may be available for diphtheria, tetanus, hepatitis A, measles, mumps, rubella, varicella and hepatitis B, they are not sufficiently comprehensive (e.g., polio is not available), cost-effective or time-sensitive to be practical in most cases.
+Therefore these tests are not routinely recommended.1 Furthermore, false positive results can occur for mumps (i.e., the child is seropositive but not protected), and false negative results can occur if varicella or hepatitis A immunity is vaccine-derived.

 The clinical diagnosis of a vaccine-preventable disease without serological testing should not be accepted as evidence of immunity.
-For children born in 2004 and later, a health care provider’s diagnosis of varicella or herpes zoster can be considered a reliable history of varicella disease.
+However, for children born in 2004 and later, a health care provider’s diagnosis of varicella or herpes zoster can be considered a reliable history of varicella disease.
 Because varicella vaccine is not routinely administered in most countries and varicella infection is less common in tropical countries, many children immigrating from those regions will be susceptible.
-Limited studies have shown that seroprotection rates in immigrant children younger than 7 years of age are sufficiently low that varicella vaccination should be given routinely.5,6
+Limited studies have shown that seroprotection rates in young immigrants are sufficiently low that varicella vaccination may be considered routinely.5

 Canadian standards for immunization